ubc-library-rc/gis-storymaps/index.md

 # Creating StoryMaps with ArcGIS Online

 This workshop is a gentle introduction to creating StoryMaps using the ArcGIS Online (AGOL) platform.
-StoryMaps offer a low-barrier way to visualize spatial narratives that can be shared with your friends, community, or stakeholders.
+StoryMaps offer a low-barrier way to digitally visualize spatial narratives that can be shared with your friends, community, or stakeholders.
 The StoryMaps interface is quite intuitive, with drag and drop options that result in an aesthetic output.
-No prior experience necessary.
-This workshop makes use of the **free** account option, though you are welcome to work within a personal or organizational account if you have a paid subscription.
+No prior experience with the platform is necessary.
+Note: This workshop makes use of the **free** account option so you do not need a license to participate.
+If you do have a paid subscription, you are welcome to work within your own account.

 By the end of this workshop, you will: